rsksmart/devportal-1.0/_rsk/rbtc/gas.md

 Let's start with a simple analogy: A car.

 To drive a car you need gas.
 Gas price is the money you pay for each gallon.
 Gas limit is the max amount of gas you accept to consume, the gas you _charge_.
 The total gas is the amount you've spent at the end of the trip.
-You can calculate the total gas and set an appropriate gas limit so that our trip does not expend more than expected.
+You can calculate the total gas and set an appropriate gas limit so that your trip does not expend more than expected.

 Transactions are quite similar:

 Gas price is the price you set for operations.
 The gas limit is the maximum price you are going to pay for the transaction when operated.
 Then, when transaction is executed, the total gas is the price you finally pay.

-Gas is the _fee_ collected by the miner which mines the block that includes the transaction.
+Gas is the _fee_ collected by the miner who mines the block that includes the transaction.

 The resulting fee is: